QuestPDF/QuestPDF-Documentation/docs/api-reference/width.md

 # Width

-Use this container to enforce additional sizing rules: minimum/maximum/exact width,
+Use this container to enforce additional sizing rules: minimum width, maximum width or exact width.

 ```csharp
 // adjust width to specific value